How to Remove Your Record from CourtListener | The Discoverability Company

 CourtListener is a free legal research platform operated by the Free Law Project, a nonprofit organization.
 Its mission is to make the law more accessible, which is admirable, but the side effect is that millions of court records are now indexed in Google and linked to real people's names.
 If you have ever been involved in a court case, there is a good chance CourtListener has a page with your name on it, and that page is probably ranking in search results.

-We work with CourtListener removals regularly, and the good news is that the Free Law Project is one of the more cooperative platforms when it comes to honoring removal requests.
-Their response time is typically one to two weeks, and the success rate is high when you follow the right process.
+We work with CourtListener removals regularly.
+The Free Law Project is one of the more cooperative platforms when it comes to honoring removal requests.
+Their response time is typically one to two weeks, and they often approve requests when you follow the right process.

 CourtListener pulls data from PACER (the federal court system), RECAP (a browser extension that crowdsources federal filings), and various state court systems.
 It aggregates this information into a searchable database.
 Because the site has strong domain authority, CourtListener pages tend to rank well in Google, often appearing on the first page when someone searches your name.